Asmilex/xfwm-rounded-corners-patch/README.md

 git checkout xfwm4-4.12.5
 ```

-Then, make sure you are able to build the original source code without errors (hunt and install dependencies on your own):
+Then, make sure you can build the original source code without errors (hunt and install dependencies on your own):
 ```
 ./autogen.sh --prefix=/usr
 make